DringoK/kissPhoto/README.md

 https://github.com/caprica/vlcj-javafx

-Import from Github (push green Code-Button)
-In IntelliJ: VCS-Get from Version Control: paste location from <green button> above.
-Store in Directory beside kissPhoto
-Rename module-info.java into module-info.java.old as kissPhoto does not use modules

 Check in ProjectStructure
-* add..Import Module as IntelliJ-Module to Project
+* Module should have been imported
-* add Dependency to Module VLCJ in VLCJ-javafx
+* dependency to Module VLCJ should be listed

-**Used from kissPhoto for copying pixels from vlc to an JavaFX ImageView** (if VLC is installed it is used for Playback, if not then JavaFX is used for Playback, with very limited codec support)
+**Used from kissPhoto for copying pixels from vlc to an JavaFX ImageView**

+(if VLC is installed it is used for Playback, if not then JavaFX is used for Playback, with very limited codec support)

 ## Caprica VLCJ-File-Filters

 https://github.com/caprica/vlcj-file-filters

-Import from Github (push green Code-Button)
-In IntelliJ: VCS-Get from Version Control: paste location from <green button> above.
-Store in Directory beside kissPhoto
-Rename module-info.java into module-info.java.old as kissPhoto does not use modules

-In ProjectStructure
+Check in ProjectStructure
-* add..Import Module as IntelliJ-Module to Project
+* Module should have been imported
+* no dependencies should be listed

 **Used from kissPhoto for compatibility test of a media file by it's file extension**